lucasmoten/pizero-minipitft/README.md

 ```bash
 nano bitcoin.py
 ```

-You'll need to set the URL for your node for the numbersurl.
+If you are running [your own Bitcoin node](https://stadicus.github.io/RaspiBolt/), as well as the [RunTheNumbers service](https://github.com/lucasmoten/runthenumbers), then you can

+- set the value of `enablePanelRunTheNumbers` = `True`
+- set the value of `numbersurl` to point to your RunTheNumbers service endpoint

-If you have your own mempool server v2 you can change the endpoint for mempoolurl
+If you have your own mempool server v2 you can

+- set the value of `mempoolurl` to point to your own server

+Press CTRL + O to write out changes and then CTRL + X to exit.

 ### Test run